 Carroll School computers are managed in order to allow for students to use the systems only for educational purposes.
-Under no circumstances is a student to attempt to modify the existing hardware configuration of the Carroll School computer, either by opening the case or changing hardware settings.
+Under no circumstances is a student attempting to modify the existing hardware configuration of the Carroll School computer, either by opening the case or changing BIOS and or other hardware settings.
 Students are responsible for reporting any damage discovered on school computers to their teacher immediately.

-*It is specifically set forth in this policy that under NO circumstances are either students, staff or visitors allowed to connect their own personal computers, laptop or notebook computers or any other electronic device to any of Carroll School computers or to the Carroll School internal network, without the expressed knowledge and written consent of the Director of Technology or his/her designee.
+It is specifically set forth in this policy that under NO circumstances are either students, staff, or visitors allowed to connect their own personal computers, laptop or notebook computers, personal digital assistants (PDA’s) or any other electronic device to any of Carroll School computers or to the Carroll School internal network, without the expressed knowledge and written consent of the Chief Technology Officer or their designee.

-Each student and employee is responsible for all activity that occurs under his/her user account.
-Students and employees may not place information on the Internet that would fall under the category of “unacceptable sites” listed above.
+Each student is responsible for all activity that occurs under their user account.
+Students may not place information on the Internet that would fall under the category of “unacceptable sites” listed above.

 Students may not give out any personal information (e.g., address, phone number, user name, passwords, etc.) about themselves or about other people.
 Students may not use school computers for commercial purposes or political lobbying.

-This is a list of the more common things students, faculty and staff are specifically NOT permitted to do.
+This is a list of the more common things students are specifically NOT permitted to do.